-Here at West Rise Junior School we have been working with East Sussex County Council to make our school a safe environment for children to use technology.
-More than ever, it is essential that children also know how to be safe on the internet wherever they are using it as we know more and more children have regular, unsupervised use of the internet, including social media outside of school.
-Our annual E-safety day is always held in the same week as the national 'Safer Internet Day' and this year was no different.
-To find out more about what the children did this year please look at the class blogs (see Brilliant Blogs above).
+Here at West Rise Junior School we are dedicated to making our school a safe environment for children to use technology and more than ever, it is essential that children also know how to be safe on the internet, wherever they are using it, as we know more and more children have regular, unsupervised use of the internet, including social media, outside of school.

 As a school we have adopted the phrase "Zip it, Block it, Flag it" to help our pupils stay E-safe.
 Please see the above picture for more details.

 There are many websites that have useful information for both parents and children, a few of which are below:

 What to do if you are having problems